S-Byegon/b-portfolio/index.md

 ## About

-### I am an Enginnering student.
-Passionate about creating tech solutions through IoT and machine learning.
+### I am an Engineering student.
+Passionate about creating tech solutions using IoT.